acbsp/bonafide.guru/en/contents.rst

-In this connection, keeping in view the spirit of |SP| and the continuation of the great tradition given by him, we recommend that the office of the *rtvik acharyas* should continue as intended by Srila Prabhupada.
+In this connection, keeping in view the spirit of |SP| and the continuation of the great tradition given by him, we recommend that the office of the *rtvik acharyas* should continue as intended by |SP|.

 |SP|'s system accords a unique position to the *acarya* by
 declaring that he should be a Master Yogin, who takes upon himself the